Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 By the mid 1960s Ladybird had become established as one of the most successful brands in Britain, with the Langley factory producing millions of garments every year and exporting them all over the world.

-To the Pasolds' surprise, despite repeated offers, the chain stores still prefered to sell the goods under their own brand names, meaning that Ladybird products appeared under the Winfield brand name at Woolworths, Keynote at Littlewoods, St Michael and St Margaret at Marks and Spencer and Prova at British Home Stores.
+The Pasolds were disappointed that the chain stores still prefered to sell under their own brand names, selling Ladybird garments as Winfield at Woolworths, Keynote at Littlewoods, St Michael and St Margaret at Marks and Spencer and Prova at British Home Stores.

 Brochures for the expanding network of independent Ladybird Clothing dealers in the 1960s